Skip to content

 ASS Subtitle Structure

-A standard ASS subtitle file contains multiple parts:
+A standard ASS subtitle file contains several parts:

-1. [Script Info]: Basic information about the script, such as the title, original subtitle author, etc.
+1. [Script Info]: Basic information about the script, such as title and original subtitle author.

-2. [V4+ Styles]: Subtitle style definitions, each style can be referenced by different subtitle lines.
+2. [V4+ Styles]: Subtitle style definitions, where each style can be referenced by different subtitle lines.

 3. [Events]: Actual subtitle events, defining the appearance time, disappearance time, and specific content of the subtitles.